tributeee/laravel-gpx-trip-visualizer/README.md

 # laravel-gpx-trip-visualizer

 ## Hello!
 ##### This is a small Laravel based web application for keeping tracks of your trips!
-Upload the gpx file and enjoy reviewing your trips in google maps!
+Upload the gpx file and enjoy reviewing your trips!
 ## Instalation steps
 * `cp .env.exampla .env`
 * Create new database